The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 - You could give a potential client a quote and tell them that it’s valid for 90 days.

-- Or you could say that this is your 2019 price for this project.
+- Or you could say that this is your 2025 price for this project.

-- Or you could say that your course is on sale through either April 15, 2019, or until 15 seats are sold.
+- Or you could say that your course is on sale through either July 15, 2025, or until 15 seats are sold.

-**Note if you do this you might be creating an option contract, which means the offer cannot be withdrawn until the time period ends.
+**Note: If you do this, you might be creating an option contract, which means the offer cannot be withdrawn until the time period ends.

 When the offer doesn’t have an expiration date, it remains open for a “reasonable” time.